schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Innocence

-A historian disagrees a acceptance at a drawing room.
+A historian disagrees an acceptance at a drawing room.

 ## Diseased Machinery